Putin asserts control over Ukraine nuclear plant, Kyiv disagrees | Headlines

 IAEA chief Rafael Grossi is currently in Ukraine for further consultations on "agreeing and implementing a nuclear safety and security protection zone around the ZNPP as soon as possible", the U.N. agency said.
 On Wednesday Grossi reiterated his concerns about the power supply to the plant.

 "The situation with regards to external power continues to be extremely precarious.
-We do have at the moment external power but it is, I would say fragile.
-There is one line feeding the plant," he told the Energy Intelligence Forum in London via telephone link.
-Grossi is also due to visit Moscow this week, and Russia's state-owned TASS news agency said he might also visit the ZNPP after travelling there last month with a team to inspect damage caused by shelling in the vicinity.
+We do have at the moment external power but it is, I would say fragile," he told the Energy Intelligence Forum in London via telephone.
+Grossi is also due to visit Moscow this week, and Russia's state-owned TASS news agency said he might also visit the ZNPP after traveling there last month with a team to inspect damage caused by shelling in the vicinity.

 Before Russia's invasion, the plant produced about one-fifth of Ukraine's electricity and nearly half the energy generated by the country's nuclear power facilities.
 Russia acted to annex Zaporizhzhia and three other regions after holding what it called referendums – votes denounced by Kyiv and Western governments as illegal and coercive.
 Moscow does not fully control any of the four regions.